seanreed1111/sql-recipes/recipes.md

 Using a Join to Fill or Identify Holes in a List Problem
-You want to produce a summary for each of several categories, but some of them are not represented in the data to be summarized.
-Consequently, the summary has missing categories.
+You want to produce a SUMmary for each of several categories, but some of them are not represented in the data to be SUMmarized.
+Consequently, the SUMmary has missing categories.

 Solution
-Create a reference table that lists each category and produce the summary based on a LEFT JOIN BETWEEN the list and the table containing your data.
-Then every category in the reference table will appear in the result, even those not present in the data to be summarized.
+Create a reference table that lists each category and produce the SUMmary based on a LEFT JOIN BETWEEN the list and the table containing your data.
+Then every category in the reference table will appear in the result, even those not present in the data to be SUMmarized.

 Discussion
-When you run a summary query, normally it produces entries only for the values that are actually present in the data.
-Let’s say you want to produce a time-of-day summary for the rows in the mail table.
+When you run a SUMmary query, normally it produces entries only for the values that are actually present in the data.
+Let’s say you want to produce a time-of-day SUMmary for the rows in the mail table.
 That table looks like this:
 SELECT * FROM mail;
 +---------------------+---------+---------+---------+---------+---------+
 | t | sender | srchost | recipient | dsthost | size  |